Skip to Content

 How to stay safe online

 Online criminals are getting clever.
-Spot their moves.
-And stop them.
+Find out how to spot their moves and stop them.

 Social engineering is when criminals trick you into trusting them.
-Fraudsters can Google you and then pretend to be someone you know or trust.
-For example, if they find out you’ve got an account with us, they might pretend to be one of our team and ask you to move your money into another account.
+Fraudsters can search you online and then pretend to be someone you know or trust.
+For example, if they find out you’ve got a Monzo account, they might pretend to be calling from our fraud team and ask you to move your money into another account.

-We’ll never call you without arranging it with you first, and we’ll never ask you to move money
+We’ll never call you without arranging it with you first in the app, and we’ll never ask you to move money.

 Don't log in on the web